sahilabs/Pulmonary-Fibrosis-Progression/README.md

 ## DATA
 ## CT_SCAN
+ Baseline chest CT scan of patients is provided.
+CT Scan is in Dicom file(Digital Imaging and Communications in Medicine).

+## Spirometer
-you are provided with a baseline chest CT scan and associated clinical information for a set of patients.
-A patient has an image acquired at time Week = 0 and has numerous follow up visits over the course of approximately 1-2 years, at which time their FVC is measured.
+ A patient has an image acquired at time Week = 0(CT_scan) and has numerous follow up visits over the course of approximately 1-2 years, at which time their FVC is measured.
+ Lung function is assessed based on output from a spirometer, which measures the forced vital capacity (FVC), i.e. the volume of air exhaled